Brandon Crawford Player Props: Giants vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective nine K/9, the 10th-best in the league.
+- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks ninth in the league.

-- The Orioles' 4.25 team ERA ranks 15th among all league pitching staffs.
+- The Orioles have the 15th-ranked team ERA across all MLB pitching staffs (4.21).

-- Orioles pitchers combine to give up 67 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Orioles pitchers combine to allow 68 total home runs at a rate of 1.2 per game (to rank 19th in the league).

+- The Orioles are sending Bradish (2-1) to the mound for his 10th start of the season.
+He is 2-1 with a 3.89 ERA and 36 strikeouts through 44 2/3 innings pitched.

+- The righty's last time out came on Sunday against the Texas Rangers, when he threw 6 2/3 innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.